oracle-livelabs/database/video-on-demand-with-nosql-database/streaming-demo/streaming-demo.md

 GraphQL is often confused with being a database technology.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing data.
 You can code with GraphQL engines available in many languages.

-In this demo, we will learn how easy is develop the Activity Tracking service using Node.Js, ApolloServer and Oracle NoSQL Database.
+In this demo, we will learn how easy it is develop the Activity Tracking service using Node.Js, ApolloServer and Oracle NoSQL Database.

 In addition, by using managed services you gain the following benefits:
 *	No operating systems to choose, secure, patch, or manage.